-I am Karen Wexelstein and I founded The Raviv Method in Scotland in January 2008, inspired by the amazing success my own dyslexic son had when he took part in the Raviv programme in 2006.
+I am Karen Wexelstein and I founded Raviv Scotland in January 2008, inspired by the amazing success my own dyslexic son had when he took part in the Raviv programme in 2006.
 Since then, I have embarked on the most fantastic journey, working with people, young and old, helping them to unlock their hidden potential.
 Without the intervention of Raviv, they may never have been able to achieve what they are truly capable of.

 Raviv offers life-changing benefits to those completeing their programme.